E-Waste is a big problem that only keeps getting bigger. Why is it such a big problem and what can we do to reduce it? Here’s what you need to know

 Once you are ready to recycle, the process is simple:

 1. Bring It to the Recycler – check for your local recycling days or retailers that support recycling.
+If you are living in the US, log here to find Tech Recycling centres located in your area.

 2. Donate It - If your gadget still works, there’s probably a charity or nonprofit out there that would be happy to have it.